-In the case of capital repayments that are deemed to be extraordinary compared to the dividend's policy of the company or to the historical cash distributions, the price of the security is adjusted on the ex-date of the event.
+In the case of capital repayments that are deemed to be extraordinary compared to the dividend policy of the company or to the historical cash distributions, the price of the security is adjusted on the ex-date of the event.
+A Price Adjustment Factor (PAF) using the capital repayment amount is applied to the MSCI Price Indexes, the MSCI Gross DTR Indexes and the MSCI Net DTR Indexes.

-Regular capital repayments are treated in the same manner as regular cash dividends paid out of retained earnings, and are therefore reinvested on their ex-date in the MSCI Daily Total Return (DTR) Indices.
-Provided that the capital repayment is not subject to withholding tax, the reinvestment in the DTR Indices is free of withholding tax.
-For more information about the treatment of regular capital repayments, please refer to MSCI Index Calculation Methodology, Section 2: MSCI Daily Total Return (DTR) Index Methodology.
+Capital repayments, paid in lieu of a regular cash dividend or in line with the dividend policy of the company or with the historical cash distributions, are treated in the same manner as regular cash dividends paid out of retained earnings, and are therefore reinvested on their ex-date in the MSCI Daily Total Return (DTR) Indexes, regardless of their size.
+Provided that the capital repayment is not subject to withholding tax, the reinvestment in the DTR Indexes is free of withholding tax.
+For more information about the treatment of such "regular" capital repayments, please refer to MSCI Index Calculation Methodology, Section 2: MSCI Daily Total Return (DTR) Index Methodology.

 In Taiwan, a cash distribution paid out of capital surplus is considered as regular unless specified by the company that the distribution is deemed to be extraordinary.
-The cash distribution is reinvested in the MSCI DTR Indices.
+The cash distribution is reinvested in the MSCI DTR Indexes.
 Regarding the withholding tax treatment, please refer to Sub-Section "Country Exceptions" under the Section "Withholding Tax" in the MSCI Index Calculation Methodology.